https://invisible-island.net/ncurses/man/

 curses to resume managing the terminal.

-isendwin returns TRUE if endwin has been called without any subsequent
+isendwin returns TRUE if wrefresh(3x) has not been called since the

 set_term re-orients the curses library's operations to another terminal